quartzjer/JCOR/json_constrained_notation.md

 When the JSCN is being used directly by a software library all access to the contained data values must have both a native type and JSON-string API available so that a constrained application can choose either regardless of how the CBOR types represent the data.

-For example, when a JSON string value is encoded in JSCN as a CBOR base64 tag plus byte string, the application must be able to access either the original string value or the CBOR binary byte string as needed by context.
+For example, when a JSON string value is encoded in JSCN as a CBOR base64url tag plus byte string, the application must be able to access either the original base64url string value or the CBOR binary byte string as needed by context, but should not alter behavior based on which way the value is encoded in CBOR.

 # Examples